 Simply put, Buddhist practice is about understanding your ego, having the wisdom to see it and the capacity to do something about it, while not judging others for their ego.

 Without understanding ego, we will only continue the karmic cycle of blaming others for our misfortune and taking credit for our good fortune.
-This aggravates our feeling of separation from the world, our loneliness and our unhappiness.
+This cycle aggravates our feeling of separation from the world, our loneliness and our unhappiness.

-When we understand and hold our ego, we can truly connect with others, unify our hearts and wish for their happiness, dissolving the walls between us and creating a brighter future for the world—A community, or Sangha, of compassion, of harmony, and of joy.
+When we understand and hold our ego, we can genuinely connect with others, unify our hearts and wish for their happiness, dissolving the walls between us and creating a brighter future for the world—A community, or Sangha, of compassion, of harmony, and of joy.
 I believe that to be a Tao Sangha monk is to be devoted to creating this community in the world, leaving no one behind.